elegant-scipy/elegant-scipy/markdown/ch8.markdown

 ```

 The advantage of the streaming approach is that elements of a stream aren't processed until they're needed, whether it's for computing a running sum, or for writing out to disk, or something else.
-This can conserve a lot of memory when you have a lot of input items, or when each item is very big.
+This can conserve a lot of memory when you have many input items, or when each item is very big.
 (Or both!)
 This quote from one of Matt's posts very succinctly summarizes the utility of streaming data analysis: